allegroai/clearml-docs/docs/guides/set_offline.md

 ```

 The session details can be viewed in the ClearML WebApp, in the "my_task" experiment of the "examples"
-project, as specified when initializing the Task.a
+project, as specified when initializing the Task.